shipt/segmented-arc-for-react-native/README.md

 ## 🎉 Usage

-Here is basic example of how to use this component.
+Here is a basic example of how to use this component.
 It covers all the main features.

 ```js
 import React, { useState } from 'react';